intrinio/ruby-sdk/docs/SecurityApi.md

 security_api = Intrinio::SecurityApi.new

-identifier = "$$v2_ticker_default$$" # String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)
+identifier = "AAPL" # String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)

 opts = {
   roc1: 10, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA1
   roc2: 15, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA2
-  roc3: 15, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA2
-  roc4: 20, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA3
+  roc3: 20, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA3
-  roc5: 30, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA4
+  roc4: 30, # Integer | The number of observations, per period, to calculate the rate-of-change for RCMA4
   sma1: 10, # Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA1
   sma2: 10, # Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA2
   sma3: 10, # Integer | The number of observations, per period, to calculate the Simple Moving Average of the rate-of-change for RCMA3